CesareLink/MachineLearning4Projects_inMSc/README.md

 1. matalb code for preprocessing
 2. python-Keras code for building the neural network
 3. python-Pytorch code for building the same network
+4. python-Pytorch code for NLP (encoder and decoder with/without attention)
+5. python-Pytorch code for CV (CNNs for simple dataset)